mustafa-nom/SignSpace/README.md

 **Learn American Sign Language with instant, personalized feedback using spatial computing.**

-Built at USC's **Good Vibes Only Buildathon 2025** | a16z x PayPal x Lovable x META x Apple
+Built at USC's **Good Vibes Only Buildathon 2025** | a16z x PayPal x Lovable x Meta x Apple

 ## 🎯 The Problem